-- · Military deployment; - Significant personal or family health issues.
+- Military deployment; - Significant personal or family health issues.

-Applicants requesting deferment must contact the PA Program Admissions Committee for additional information.
+Applicants requesting deferment must contact the PA Program Director of Admissions for additional information.
+Administrative fees associated with approved deferment are the responsibility of the student.

 Reapplication

 If reapplying to the Program, it is the responsibility of the applicant to ensure the newest application meets the most current admissions criteria and reflects the applicant's most up-to-date transcripts, healthcare experience, and letters of reference.